2000 – 2010

 In strategic meetings with Dr. Marvin Kehler, President of Emeritus of Campus Crusade for Christ Canada, Hannu, and Laura were exposed to an idea to take the Gospel to over 200 million people in major cities of Russia, Ukraine, Central Asia, South East Asia, Israel and the Middle East, Europe, and Africa.

 Soon IRR/TV started planning to showcase 10-15 local transformation stories for the secular media in every city where the campaigns were to be held.
-The 30-day high-intensity mega city media campaigns were to harness prime-time TV, radio, billboards, flyers, advertising ads in buses trains, taxis, newspapers, the Internet, and on social media.
+The 30-day high-intensity Mega City Media Campaigns were to harness prime-time TV, radio, billboards, flyers, advertising ads in buses trains, taxis, newspapers, the Internet, and on social media.

 Partnership with local congregations